 - You must implement measures that cover the security of your systems and facilities; incident handling; business continuity management; monitoring, auditing and testing; and compliance with international standards.

-- Many of these requirements align with the security provisions of the GDPR.
-It may also be the case that you are a data controller in any case, so the GDPR applies to you anyway.
+- Many of these requirements align with the security provisions of the UK GDPR.
+It may also be the case that you are a data controller in any case, so the UK GDPR applies to you anyway.

 - You must maintain documentation to evidence your measures.
-This also aligns with the accountability principle of the GDPR, and its provisions on documentation.
+This also aligns with the accountability principle of the UK GDPR, and its provisions on documentation.
 We can request to see these records during any investigation or inspection.

 - What are the security requirements?

 - What considerations must RDSPs have?

 - What is meant by ‘security of systems and facilities’?

 - What is meant by ‘business continuity management’?